Follow TV Tropes

 Portrayed by: Ian Holm

-Dubbed by: Michel Ruhl (French)
+Dubbed by: Michel Ruhl (European French)

-The priest who studied the prophecy of The Fifth Element.
+The priest who studied the prophecy of the Fifth Element.

 • Faint in Shock: When Korben brings Leelo to him and shows him the birthmark on her wrist, he faints at the realization that she is the "Supreme Being" his order has awaited for so long.

-• Legacy Character: The priest seen at the beginning of the movie promises those taking away the stones that he would pass down the information so Earth would be ready for their return.
+• Legacy Character: The priest seen at the beginning of the movie in 1914 promises those taking away the stones that he would pass down the information so Earth would be ready for their return.
 Presumably, Vito is of that line of priests and apprentices.

 • Nervous Wreck: Not as bad as David, but he is extremely twitchy when he tries to hold Korben at gunpoint and demand his tickets.